isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    }
    }

-Since Kea version 1.9.0 the basic HTTP authentication is supported.
+Since Kea 1.9.0, basic HTTP authentication is supported.

 .. _ha-mt-config:

-Multi-threaded Configuration (HA+MT)
+Multi-Threaded Configuration (HA+MT)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 HA peer communication consists of specialized API commands sent between
 HA peers.
-Prior to Kea 1.9.7, each peer must be paired with a local
+Prior to Kea 1.9.7, each peer had to be paired with a local
-instance of kea-ctrl-agent in order to exchange commands.
-The agent receives
+instance of ``kea-ctrl-agent`` in order to exchange commands.
+The agent received
-HA commands via HTTP, communicates via Linux socket with the local peer to
+HA commands via HTTP, communicated via Linux socket with the local peer to
-carry out the command, and then sends the response back to the requesting
+carry out the command, and then sent the response back to the requesting
 peer via HTTP.
-To send HA commands, each peer opens its own HTTP client
+To send HA commands, each peer opened its own HTTP client
 connection to the URL of each of its peers.

-As of Kea 1.9.7, it is possible to configure HA to use direct multi-
+In Kea 1.9.7 and newer, it is possible to configure HA to use direct multi-
 threaded communication between peers.
 We refer to this mode as HA+MT.
-With HA+MT enabled each peer runs its own dedicated, internal HTTP listener
+With HA+MT enabled, each peer runs its own dedicated, internal HTTP listener
 (i.e. server) which receives and responds to commands directly, thus
 eliminating the need for an agent to carry out HA protocol between
 peers.
 In addition, both the listener and client components use multi-
 threading to support multiple, concurrent connections between peers.
 By
 eliminating the agent and executing multiple command exchanges in parallel,
 HA throughput between peers should improve considerably in most situations.

-The following parameters have been added to HA configuration, to support
+The following parameters have been added to the HA configuration, to support
 HA+MT operation:

 -  ``enable-multi-threading`` - enables or disables multi-threading HA
    peer communication (HA+MT).
-Please note that Kea core multi-threading
+Kea core multi-threading
-   must be enabled in order for HA+MT to operate.
-When false (the default)
+   must be enabled for HA+MT to operate.
+When ``false`` (the default),
-   the server will operate as before, relying on kea-ctrl-agent and using
+   the server operates as in earlier versions, relying on ``kea-ctrl-agent`` and using
    single-threaded HTTP client processing.

 -  ``http-dedicated-listener`` - enables or disables the creation of a
    dedicated, internal HTTP listener through which the server receives HA
    messages from its peers.
 The internal listener replaces the role of
-   kea-ctrl-agent traffic, allowing peers to send their HA commands directly
+   ``kea-ctrl-agent`` traffic, allowing peers to send their HA commands directly
    to each other.
-The listener will listen on the peer's ``url``.
+The listener listens on the peer's ``url``.
 When
-   false (the default) the server will rely on kea-ctrl-agent.
+   false (the default), the server relies on ``kea-ctrl-agent``.
 This parameter
-   has been provided largely for flexibility and testing, running HA+MT without
+   has been provided largely for flexibility and testing; running HA+MT without
    dedicated listeners enabled will substantially limit HA throughput.

--  ``http-listener-threads`` - maximum number of threads the dedicated listener
+-  ``http-listener-threads`` - indicates the maximum number of threads the dedicated listener
    should use.
-A value 0 instructs the server to use the same number of threads
+A value of 0 instructs the server to use the same number of threads
-   as Kea core is using for DHCP multi-threading.
-Defaults to 0.
+   that the Kea core is using for DHCP multi-threading.
+The default is 0.

--  ``http-client-threads`` - maximum number of threads that should be used
+-  ``http-client-threads`` - indicates the maximum number of threads that should be used
    to send HA messages to its peers.
-A value 0 instructs the server to use
+A value of 0 instructs the server to use
-   the same number of threads as Kea core is using for DHCP multi-threading.
+   the same number of threads that the Kea core is using for DHCP multi-threading.
-   Defaults to 0.
+   The default is 0.

-They are grouped together under a map element, ``multi-threading``
+These parameters are grouped together under a map element, ``multi-threading``,
 as illustrated below:

 ::